+This covers the files sent by the payer to control the data sent by the provider such as patient lists and valid values files.
 This material will be added in a subsequent version of the MHDC Quality Measures specification.
-It was not hashed out prior to the decision not to enforce error handling rules in version 1.0.3 of the specification.
+It was not hashed out prior to the decision not to enforce error handling rules in version 1.1.0 of the specification.